Calibrating Your Grill or Smoker with Dry Runs

 It is also important to know that weather plays an important role.
 Cold air coming in through the combustion air vents can cool the coals or gas jets so you will need more fuel to get to your target temp.
 Hot air will have the opposite effect.

 Maintaining a temp also depends a lot on the ability of your cooker to retain heat.
-A Weber Kettle is thin metal and has much less heat holding capacity than a Big Green Egg which is made from thick ceramic.
-Wind and rain really cool the exterior of a thin walled cooker and can wreak havoc on you plans.
+A Weber Kettle is thin metal and has much less heat holding capacity than a Big Green Egg that is made from thick ceramic.
+Wind and rain really cool the exterior of a thin walled cooker and can wreak havoc on your plans.

 Wind can also blow out a flame on a gas cooker, and if you're not paying attention, it might sit there, flame out, pumping gas into the cooking chamber for an hour.
 If you then discover the problem and hit the igniter, you will spend the night in the burn unit.

 1) Read my article on 2-zone setups.
-Notice if the burners march from front to back or from side to side.
 Turn one burner on high and leave the others off.
-Put the probe above the hot burner and close the lid.
+Put the thermometer probe above the hot burner and close the lid.
 When the temp stabilizes, write down the temp and how long it took to stabilize.
 Then move the probe above the cold burner furthest away and record the temp.
-If you have three or more burners, add one burner on high at a time and take measurements.
-Then start cutting them back to 3/4 on the dial, then 1/2 etc. Keep fiddling until you figure out how to get to 225°F and 325°F on the indirect side.
+If you have three or more burners, add one burner at a time and take measurements at different dial settings.
+Keep fiddling until you figure out how to get to 225°F and 325°F on the indirect side.
 Measure the temp on the upper grate too.

 2) Now check for hotspots.
 On a piece of paper draw the cooking surface of your grill, roughly to scale.
 Divide it into quadrants by drawing a line down the middle of both sides.
 Buy a loaf of white bread.
-Turn all burners to medium, close the lid, and let the temp stabilize.
-After about 15 minutes place the biscuits or the bread on the grill in a grid, with about 1 or 2" between them.
+Turn all burners to medium, close the lid, and let the temperature stabilize.
+After about 15 minutes place the bread on the grill in a grid, with about 1 or 2" between them.
 Move quickly or have someone help you.
 Close the lid and don't open it unless you smell burning.
-After about 10 minutes, open the lid and quickly flip them.
-Take a picture.
+Open the lid and quickly flip them.
 You will see that your grill has some hotspots.
-Print the picture so you know where they are.
-If they biscuits are not golden, let them cook longer on the second side and then flip and shoot.
-Finish cooking the biscuits, make some sausage gravy, and chow down.
+Take a picture and print it for future reference.
+Finish toasting the bread, make some sausage gravy, and chow down.

 3) Repeat the tests with a water pan as described in my article on the best setup for a gas grill.
 A water pan above the burners is a great way to stabilize heat and add humidity to the oven.
 Humidity alters heat transfer, dehydration of the food, and mixes with combustion gases and improves the flavor.
 If you have a gas grill with only one burner, you need to master this setup.
 But you should really consider upgrading to a multiburner grill.
 It gives you much more versatility.